Ant Timpson: Career

 In January 2017, it was announced Timpson would produce a new horror anthology, The Field Guide to Evil, consisting of eight directors, each from a different nation.
 The crowdfunded project is unique in that it will allow backers the opportunity to have equity investment.

 In 2019, his debut feature film Come to Daddy premiered at the Tribeca Film Festival.
 The film has a score of 86% on Rotten Tomatoes.

-His 2024 film Bookworm premiered as the opening film of the 2024 Fantasia International Film Festival, where it subsequently won the Audience Award: Gold for Best International Feature.
+His 2024 film Bookworm premiered as the opening film of the 28th Fantasia International Film Festival, where it subsequently won the Audience Award: Gold for Best International Feature.

 Personal life

 Timpson grew up in Auckland and briefly studied at University of Otago with the intention of becoming a lawyer before dropping out.

-Timpson believes censorship systems are archaic and started a fundraiser for a teacher who was fired for showing one of his films in her class.
+Timpson believes censorship systems are archaic and started a fundraiser for a teacher who was fired for showing The ABCs of Death in her class.

 He owns the biggest private collection of 35mm films in the Southern Hemisphere.